afunTW/moth-graphcut/README.md

 # moth-graphcut
-An interactive app to do graph cut with moth images
+An interactive application for moth graphcut, but only accept the source from [dearlep](http://dearlep.tw/)
 ## Usage

 ```